Upcycled Projects, Valentine's Day

 Chapter one – Recovering a sense of Safety

 Even in my most confident moments, I don’t often feel safe sharing “what I do” with someone face to face.
-What if they ask me a question, or don’t understand what I am talking about?
+What if they ask me a question I can’t answer?
+What if they don’t understand what I am talking about?
 “You make things out of trash?” they might question while I read between the lines and assume they must be thinking, “Well that’s weird.”
-Or they might be rendered speechless by the absurdity of my interest in trash or worse yet, they are completely disinterested and tuned out the moment I mentioned crafting.
-Because crafting doesn’t define what you do.
+Or maybe they will be rendered speechless by the absurdity of my interest in trash.
+Worse yet, they might be completely disinterested and tune out when I mention crafting because crafting doesn’t define what you do.
 Right?
 It’s just a hobby for little old ladies, and grade school children.

 One of the points of this first chapter is that we all have some negative core beliefs that hold us back.
-I think I might have just been ranting about one of mine in the previous paragraph 🙂 The book has a list of 20 common negative core beliefs and suggests that the reader add any additional items that might come up when working through some of the exercises.
+I think I might have just been ranting about one of mine in the previous paragraph 🙂 The book lists 20 common negative core beliefs and suggests that the reader add any additional items that might come up when working through some of the exercises.
 For my purpose here I have decided to focus on one item only.

-It is the negative core belief that “I will feel bad because I don’t deserve to be successful.”
+The negative core belief is that “I will feel bad because I don’t deserve to be successful.”

 Lets set aside the fact that the word successful is a loaded term.
 Elusive by its very nature, an ever moving target.
 Your inner critic spouting “OK ,so you did this thing, but you haven’t done that one“.